xdlaba02/LargeVolumeVizualizer/README.md

 The pipeline is described and evaluated in [1].

 ## Compile
 The project depends on ``GCC`` with C++20 implemented.
-The compilation is organized with the ``cmake`` and ``make`` tools.
-The preparation is fairly straightforward:
+Dependencies are resolved via the the ``conan`` package manager.
+The compilation utilizes the ``cmake`` tool.
+The compilation is fairly straightforward:

-    mkdir build
-    cd build
-    cmake -DCMAKE_BUILD_TYPE=Release ..

-The library and tools can be then compiled with

-    make

-The project can be cleaned with

-    make clean
+    conan install --settings build_type=Release --output-folder build --build missing . cmake --preset conan-release
+    cmake --build --preset conan-release

 ## Usage
 The tools can convert and visualize large volumetric datasets.